 What Is a Letter of Intent?

-A letter of intent is a nonbinding document that states the preliminary commitment that one company plans to perform a business transaction with a second company.
+A letter of intent is a nonbinding document which states the preliminary commitment that one company plans to perform a business transaction with a second company.
 It states the major terms of a prospective business deal.
 Upon first glance, an LOI may seem interchangeable with a term sheet, but there is a difference: an LOI is typically drafted in letter format, whereas a term sheet is typically in a list format.
 In most instances, a letter of intent to purchase is drafted by the legal department (or counsel) of a company.

 What To Know About LOIs: